Adaptive Modular Geometric Control of Robotic Manipulators: INTRODUCTION

 The remainder of the paper is organized as follows.
-Section II reviews the geometric preliminaries on $\mathrm{SE}(3)$ and the modular decomposition framework.
-Section III develops the modular geometric controller, and Section IV introduces the adaptive extension.
-Section V presents simulation results, followed by concluding remarks in Section VI.
+Section \ref{Mathematical Preliminaries} reviews the geometric preliminaries on \(SE(3)\) and the modular decomposition framework.
+Section \ref{Modular Geometric Control} develops the modular geometric controller, and Section \ref{Adaptive Modular Geometric Control} introduces the adaptive extension.
+Section \ref{Results} presents simulation results, followed by concluding remarks in Section \ref{Conclusion}.